Roland Juno 106, 106S & HS-60 Repair / Calibration Tips & Information

 Pin one for the waveshaper ICs and the VCF / VCA ICs is marked with an arrow point.
 Pin 1 is towards the case and away from the keyboard.
 The ICs are oriented as follows, from left to right:

-We don't recommend sockets or headers.
+We don't recommend employing sockets or headers when replacing 80017A or 5534 ICs.
 Solder is a far better solution and there is no risk of your chips wiggling out in transit.
 Replacement ICs will only fit in headers, and original ICs fit best in machined sockets.
 VCF / VCA ICs are a 2.54mm pitch and waveshaper ICs are a 2.0mm pitch.

 It is suggested that you use a professional desoldering, not budget Chinese, tool to remove the ICs.
 Chinese stations have poor metallurgy, and the tips crumble after a few hours of use.
 The wick and iron method is not recommended.
 Thick rosin flux can give you high impedance shorts (200K Ohm), and you won't need to use flux at all if you use a desoldering tool.
 Only no-clean liquid flux will work properly.